Revealing quantum contextuality using a single measurement device

 We now formulate an ontological description of the aforementioned measurement device.
-For each measurement outcome $\Pi_i$ from the measurement $\mathcal{M}_i$, there corresponds a response function $\xi_i(\lambda)$, where $\lambda$s are the ontic variables.
+For each measurement outcome $\Pi_i$ from the measurement $\mathcal{M}_i$, there corresponds a response function $\xi(\Pi_i|\lambda,\mathcal{M}_{i})$, where $\lambda$s are the ontic variables.
 Therefore an ontological description of $\mathcal{M}_i$ will have the form

 This ontological model of configuration C2 induces an ontological description for the configuration C1.
-This is due to the fact that the projectors involved in both are the same.
-From the generalized assumption of measurement NC, the induced ontological model of the measurement device in C1 configuration will have the following description,
+This is due the fact that the generalized measurement procedure $\mathcal{M}$ can be described in terms of post-processing of projective measurements defined for C2 configuration \textit{i.\,e.} $\{\mathcal{M}_i|i=0,1,2,3,4\}$.
+Let the ontological model of the measurement device in C1 configuration be described as,